mynodebtc/mynode_docs/docs/advanced/flash-sd-card.md

   </figure>
 </center>

-Once, it has been inserted, reconnect the power cable and enjoy myNode!
+Once, it has been inserted, reconnect the power cable and enjoy MyNode!

 For futher steps, try the [Getting Started](/intro/getting-started) guide.